 Output and Writing Options (3D SEG-Y)

 You can now import the data from SEG-Y files and save it as a .dugio volume file.
-As requirements, you should define the output file and configure the writing options.
-Upon successful loading, Insight will add the output dugio volumes to the project database automatically.
+As a requirement, you should define the output file and configure the writing options.
+Upon successful loading, Insight will automatically add the output dugio volumes to the project database.

 Tip: Data loading is a disk-intensive operation.
 It depends very much on how fast data reading and writing can go.
 If you are working in a less reliable network environment, consider loading the data on a local disk.
 Loading data from/to a local disk often results in better and more reliable performance than a network disk.
 Once data loading is completed, you can copy the data to the network disk.

 - Output Filename — Click the Select File folder icon to create a file (.dugio extension) to store the traces.
 Type the new file name and click Open.

 - Class (Data Type) — Select a class for the volume.
 The selected class will be used to display the volume when loaded in Insight.
 You can still change the class of the volume in Insight (see Changing Volume's Class).